AidanJReid/Forex-Comix/README.md

 Sidenav pops out on small to medium devices (max-width 992 px) and contain the aforementioned nav links.

-##### Modal Display
-- Used Materialize modal to prompt users who want to Delete a comic whether they are certain or not.
-- I provided a 'quick and dirty' shortcut link to get straight to the Database of comics here which will improve the user experience.

 ##### Parallax
 - Two parallexs run across the home page using images again easily adopted by fitting the criteria required by Materialize to render correctly.